-Public / Patients
+Public and Patients

-Board Certified family physicians voluntarily meet additional standards beyond basic licensing.
+Board-certified family physicians voluntarily meet additional standards beyond basic licensing.
 They demonstrate their expertise by earning Board Certification through the ABFM.
-Before a doctor can become Board Certified, each must complete: four years of premedical education in a college or university; a course of study leading to an MD or DO degree from a qualified medical school and three years of full-time experience in an accredited residency training program.
+Before a doctor can become board-certified, each must complete: four years of premedical education in a college or university; a course of study leading to an MD or DO degree from a qualified medical school and three years of full-time experience in an accredited residency training program.

 Board certification is a meaningful indicator that a doctor has the knowledge, experience and skills necessary to provide high-quality patient care.
 Although board certification is voluntary, ABFM certification is recognized throughout the world as signifying excellence in the practice of Family Medicine.

-Board certified family physicians have demonstrated the ability and the commitment to lifelong learning, which is necessary to provide the high quality care that every patient deserves.
+Board-certified family physicians have demonstrated the ability and the commitment to lifelong learning, which is necessary to provide the high quality care that every patient deserves.

 ABFM Certification requirements include:

-- Completion of the required pre-doctoral medical education
+- Completion of the required medical education

 - Completion of required training in an accredited residency or fellowship program